scottlefoll/flask-stock-portfolio/README.md

 ### Alpha Vantage API Key

-The Alpha Vantage API key is used to access the Alpha Vantage service to retrieve stock data.

 In order to use the Alpha Vantage API, sign up for a free API key at:
 [Alpha Vantage API Key](https://www.alphavantage.co/support/#api-key)